Corrugated board production

 Regular slotted boxes are usually produced with an in-line flexographic Printer/Slotter/ Folder/Gluer which, in one operation, prints, cuts, folds and glues the board into its final shape.
 The die-cut boxes are manufactured on a die-cutter (rotary or flatbed) which cuts and creases the board.
 After converting, the corrugated packaging is put on a pallet and delivered to the customer.

 This study covers the production of the following grades of corrugated base papers5:

 •Kraftliner, including brown kraftliner, white top kraftliner and white coated kraftliner

 •Testliner, including brown testliner, brown kraft top liner, uncoated white top testliner, coated white top testliner, and mottled testliner

 These materials are used to manufacture corrugated board, which is then converted into corrugated packaging solutions (corrugated boxes) and other corrugated board products such as point of display stands.
 This study also covers the conversion of corrugated base papers into corrugated board and corrugated boxes.

 The base weight of corrugated base papers can vary significantly but for liner it is typically in the range of 90-200gsm and for fluting it is typically in the range of 90-150gsm.
 The average base weight of corrugated base papers produced in the mills participating in this data survey was 135gsm.

 The base weight of corrugated board depends on the specific corrugated base papers being used in the construction, plus the kind of flute (wave type) used.
 Different wave types lead to different heights of the corrugated layer and to different paper consumption (due to the take-up factor).
-In Table 1 indicative figures are given for different flute types, as an example.
+In Table 2 indicative figures are given for different flute types, as an example.